Skip to main content

 If your dependents are also eligible to participate in the wellness program, the 30% limit is calculated based on the total cost of the family coverage tier you are enrolled in.
 This ensures the incentive remains proportional to the cost of care.

 A special consideration is made for programs designed to prevent or reduce tobacco use.
-Recognizing the significant public health impact of smoking, the for these specific programs is elevated to 50% of the total cost of coverage.
+Recognizing the significant public health impact of smoking, the incentive limit for these specific programs is elevated to 50% of the total cost of coverage.
 This higher ceiling provides employers with a more powerful tool to encourage smoking cessation among their workforce.

 HIPAA Wellness Incentive Limits